Minor in Psychiatric Rehabilitation

 About the Minor

-The minor in Psychiatric Rehabilitation provides students with an understanding of how people with serious mental illnesses learn skills and acquire resources that promote recovery and wellness.
-The curriculum covers a variety of evidence-based practices that support healthy living, learning, working and socializing.
-This minor appeals to students in a wide range of Drexel majors, including psychology, criminology and justice studies, health services administration, sociology, health sciences, education, general humanities and social science, nutrition and foods, as well as other fields of study.
+The minor in Psychiatric Rehabilitation provides students with an understanding of how people with serious mental illnesses learn skills and acquire resources and supports that promote recovery and wellness.
+This minor appeals to students across a wide range of majors, including human development counseling, health services administration, health science and nursing.

 Academic Requirements

-The minor requires completion of 24.0 credits, comprised of six required courses and two additional BACS undergraduate courses of the student's choosing.
-Students may elect to begin coursework in this minor at any point in their undergraduate education.
-It is strongly suggested that students pursuing this minor consult with faculty in the Behavioral Health Counseling program for advice in selecting electives that will best meet their goals in this minor.
+The minor requires completion of 24.0 credits, comprised of six required courses and two additional BACS undergraduate courses.
+Students may elect to begin coursework in this minor at any point during their undergraduate education.

 Additional Information

-For more for information, please visit the Psychiatric Rehabilitation minor page.
+For more information, please visit the Psychiatric Rehabilitation minor page.

 Program Requirements